Discover The Best Places To Travel With A Nut Allergy

 Now let’s get to the list of best places to travel with a nut allergy.

 Ok, you may have already heard that Disney is very allergy-friendly.
 And yes our family agrees!
 We are big fans of Disney in general.
-We’ve been to Disneyland, Disneyland Paris, and Disney World.
+We’ve been to Disneyland (several times), Disneyland Paris, and Disney World (several times).
 All of them are quite good with food allergies, but we have to say that the most allergy-friendly of them all is Disney World.

 We love that there are allergy menus, and many options available for nut and peanut allergies.
 That said, when you have multiple allergies, the options on their allergy menus can become limited.

-Of course, as I’ve mentioned before, if you choose to visit Disney World, it’s always important to double-check menus every time, and always make sure you get the right order.
+I’ve mentioned this before, but if you choose to visit Disney World, it’s important to double-check menus every time and make sure you get the right order.
 Even Disney makes mistakes sometimes!

 2. Ireland.